AeybelV/hash/README.md

 # Hash

-A set of cryptographic and non-cryptographic has functions.
-Refer to the documents within each folder for more details regarding implementations and performance metrics.
+A set of cryptographic and non-cryptographic hashing functions.
+Contains various implementations of different hashing function to be chosen for your specific needs.
+Refer to the documents within each hash function folder for more information regarding the implementation and performance metrics.